 Child pornography is a very serious crime in the state of Connecticut.
-There are several different degrees of this crime, which will be covered in this chapter.
+There are several different degrees of this crime, which will be covered on this page.

 Child porn is generally defined as explicit images or videos of minors shared on electronic devices.
 Electric devices include phones, tablets, or over the internet.
 This crime does not have to consist of photos of images of children performing sexual acts.
 Rather, any photograph or video that contains a sexual pose or is meant to sexually arouse constitutes child porn.